scorpiodiagrams/maths/wiki/180degrees.md

 The top and bottom edge look to be parallel.
 We now use a symmetry argument to show that they are parallel.

-> If the top and bottom edges were not parallel, we could extend them and they would meet, either on the right or on the left.<br><br>But if the lines meet on one side, they must meet on both, because of the symmetry of the figure.
-Lines can't meet in two places (unless they are the same line), so no matter how far we we extend both lines they don't meet, in other words the top and bottom edges are parallel.
+> If the top and bottom edges were not parallel, we could extend them and they would meet, either on the right or on the left.<br><br>But if the lines meet on one side, they must meet on both, because of the symmetry of the figure.<br><br>Lines can't meet in two places (unless they are the same line), so no matter how far we we extend both lines they don't meet.
+In other words the top and bottom edges are parallel.

 How do we know that two straight lines cross each other at most once?
 How come we can assume that?
 Come to that, how do we know that 'parallel lines' are a thing, that it is possible for some pairs of lines to 'go on forever without crossing'?